 Through the years the Short Course has contributed substantially to advancing the art and science of gas measurement and pressure regulation in the gas industry.
 The curriculum continues to be upgraded and updated as gas measurement and regulation advance.

 Papers presented at the Short Course are published in manuals and provide a valuable reference source.
 In 1999, the Short Course also began distributing the Proceedings to students on CD-ROM.

 Students can tailor a custom educational experience, choosing from over 175 individual classes in 8 periods.
-This year, the Classroom program has been updated with 12 sections.
+This year, the Classroom program was updated with 13 sections with the addition of NGL/Wet Gas.
 Hands-on classes on the maintenance of equipment are also a vital part of the Short Course to provide field and shop technicians with the latest methods and techniques in factory methods.
-There are now a total of 19 hands-on program sections.
+There are now a total of 22 hands-on program sections.